OSVAI/NORM/README.md

 By Xiaolong Liu, Lujun Li, Chao Li and Anbang Yao.

 This repository is an official PyTorch implementation of "NORM: Knowledge Distillation via N-to-One Representation Matching" published by ICLR 2023.
-NORM, the first knowledge distillation work with a novel N-to-One Representation Matching formulation, which can be readily used to boost the performance of efficient neural networks for different visual recognition tasks.
+NORM, the first knowledge distillation work with a novel N-to-one representation matching formulation, which can be readily used to boost the performance of efficient neural networks for different visual recognition tasks.

 ## Installation